Ziad Takieddine: Early life

-Ziad Takieddine was born on 14 June 1950 in Baakline, Lebanon into a Druze family.
-His uncle Saiid Takieddine was Lebanese Ambassador in London, and his father was Ambassador in various countries.
+Takieddine was born in Baakline, Lebanon on 14 June 1950, into a Druze family.
+His uncle Saiid Takieddine was the Lebanese ambassador in London, and his father was ambassador to various nations.
 He was educated at the American University in Beirut and the University of Reading in England.

 Career

-In the 1990s, he was the manager of the Isola 2000 ski resort in Isola, Alpes-Maritimes, France.
+In the 1990s, Takieddine was the manager of the Isola 2000 ski resort in Isola, Alpes-Maritimes, France.